What is the Fire Fighters '2UP' Duathlon?

 4. You must be 16 years of age or above on the date of the event to participate.

-Both run sections are 4 miles in length and are a mixture of public footpath and road.
-The course is undulating and team members must run together for each section.
+Both run sections are 5.6k in length and take place on bridleways and trails.
+The course is 'undulating' and team members must run together for each section.
 Your time will be taken when the 2nd person from each competing pair crosses the line.

-The cycle course is 21.3 miles in length and includes the challenging climbs of Sheephouse Lane and Anglezarke quarry.
+The cycle course is 37.2k in length and includes the challenging climbs of Sheephouse Lane and Anglezarke quarry.
 For this section of the event you are allowed to 'draft' with your partner, riding in their slipstream to share the workload.
 Note that the rules do not allow you to draft from 'other' teams on the course, this will result in disqualification.
 Your bicycle should be roadworthy and it is compulsory to wear a recognised cycle helmet, this event is non-drafting (you cannot ride directly behind another competitor to shelter from the wind) and you must not ride 2 abreast on the road.
 The course is not closed to traffic and you should follow the highway code at all times, riding responsibly.
 There will be adequate signs throughout the cycle course to guide you and there will also be marshals at critical locations.
 The marshals cannot stop traffic and will not tell you whether it is 'clear to go', it is your repsonsibility to check for traffic.